Svetzayats/articles/miragejs/miragejs_with_cra_quick_start.md

-# MirageJS with cra - easy start
+# MirageJS with CRA - easy start

 ## Why and for what?